 - How often does the firm take cases to trial and how often do they just settle to get the case over with?

-- Is the firm properly staffed and do they have the financial resources to see your case through to the finish, or are they just hoping to make it through one more case?
+- Is the firm properly staffed?
+Do they have the financial resources to see your case through to the finish?

 - Is the law firm a volume shop or do they do quality work?